aristeasy/aristeasy/README.md

- - INFO -
-- studying Computer Science & Economics at LMU-Munich
++  Computer Science & Economics - LMU Munich
-- currently learning web programming
-- quite fond of task's trageting designing- & aesthetic problems
-- always happy to get good adivices

 <!---
 aristeasy/aristeasy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.